 Less Stringent Borrowing Criteria

-There is more leniency when it comes to securing a VA loan.
+There tends to be more leniency when it comes to securing a VA loan.
 Individuals can still get a loan even if their credit score isn’t great.
 Additionally, the 41% DTI ratio is more flexible than other private mortgages available to the general public.

 Lower Interest Rates

 Since the loans are backed by the government, the lenders look at them as less risky.
-Therefore, the interest rates associated with the loans tend to be favorable.
-The interest rate is an important factor when determining your monthly payment, and over the course of a loan, you'll pay your fair share of interest payments.
-The lower the rate, the better!
+Therefore, the interest rates offered to qualified homebuyers loans tend to be favorable with mortgage and refinance loans

 No Private Mortgage Insurance